citp/privacy-policy-historical/r/re/ren/rentals.com.md

 We allow users of some of our websites to send articles or links by e-mail to other parties who may be interested in them.
-We do not retain any e-mail addresses (unless you are a member who already has voluntarily provided your e-mail address) of either the sender or recipient of such articles or links after they are sent, and do not share "send a friend" e-mail addresses with third parties.
+We do not retain any e-mail addresses (unless you are a member who already has voluntarily provided your e-mail address) of either the sender or recipient of such articles or links after they are sent, and do not share “send a friend” e-mail addresses with third parties.

 #### Disclosure of Personal Information